praetorian-inc/tpm_bound_sa_key/README.md

 ```

 Make the key persistent in the TPM at the handle `0x81010002`.
 This handle
-value is arbitrary...
-I took it from the `tpm2_evictcontrol` man page.
-You can leave it blank and the key will be persisted at the first available
+value is arbitrary.
+If leave it blank and the key will be persisted at the
-handle.
+first available handle.
 ```
 tpm2_evictcontrol -C o -c key.ctx 0x81010002
 ```